TamasNeumer/Ph03nix-InterviewPrep/Web/SQL/SQL.md

 - The WHERE clause specifies which record(s) that should be deleted.
 If you omit the WHERE clause, **all** records in the table will be deleted!
 - Use rather an active/archived value to indicate.
 Once deleted you can never retrieve values.
 - Deleting CROSS REFERENCES can be done by adding the `ON DELETE CASCADE`
+- Or setting Foreign key reference to NULL if refernce was deleted in the meantime: `ON DELETE SET NULL;`

 ```SQL
 DELETE FROM table_name WHERE condition;